Diversity and Inclusion

 Our strength is in the diversity of our people.
-Their knowledge, passion and commitment is essential to the University of Melbourne’s success.
+Their knowledge, passion and commitment are essential to the University of Melbourne’s success.

 We are committed to fostering an inclusive environment where diversity is celebrated.

 The University of Melbourne is an equal opportunity employer and our recruitment process focuses on essential skills and abilities.
-We welcome applicants from a diverse range of backgrounds, including Aboriginal and Torres Strait Islander peoples, people from culturally and linguistically diverse backgrounds and people with disabilities.
+We encourage and welcome applicants from a diverse range of backgrounds, including Aboriginal and Torres Strait Islander peoples, people from culturally and linguistically diverse backgrounds and people living with a disability.

 The University values its people and is committed to attracting, developing and retaining diverse talent.
 We actively promote diversity and inclusion in the workplace and do not discriminate based on age, sex, carer or parental status, disability, race, religious belief, sexual orientation, gender identity or other characteristics.
 We are committed to supporting our employees to balance their work and life commitments.